What does Mold from Water Damage Look Like?

-Mold following water damage isn't just unsightly; it poses health risks too.
+Mold following water damage isn’t just unsightly; it poses health risks too.
+Signs of water damage, such as stained surfaces, may indicate the possibility of mold growth if left unaddressed.
 Spotting mold early can save your home from further damage.
-Whether it's from leaks or floods, mold can start to grow if water damage cleanup isn't handled promptly.
-For professional help, consider
+Whether it’s from leaks or floods, mold can start to grow if water damage cleanup isn’t handled promptly.
+For professional help, consider water damage cleanup.
+Understanding what water damage mold looks like helps in taking timely actions to mitigate its effects.

 The Basics of Mold from Water Damage